kimhandole/dino-forest/README.md

 1. Select sound option by a mouse click
 2. Press enter to start play
 3. Press space bar to jump
-4. Press enter to retry
+4. Press r to retry

 ## Technologies
 * HTML5 / CSS3